bikarip/plsql_window_functions_28887_Prince/README.md

 ## 9. References

 1.  **Oracle Corporation.** (2023). *Oracle Database SQL Language Reference, 19c*.
-From [https://docs.oracle.com/en/database/oracle/oracle-database/19/sqlrf/](https://docs.oracle.com/en/database/oracle/oracle-database/19/sqlrf/)
 2.  **PostgreSQL Global Development Group.** (2024). *PostgreSQL 16 Documentation: Window Functions*.
-From [https://www.postgresql.org/docs/current/tutorial-window.html](https://www.postgresql.org/docs/current/tutorial-window.html)

 3.  **W3Schools.** (n.d.). *SQL LEFT JOIN and RIGHT JOIN Keywords*.
-From [https://www.w3schools.com/sql/](https://www.w3schools.com/sql/)
+From [https://www.w3schools.com/postgresql/postgresql_left_join.php](https://www.w3schools.com/postgresql/postgresql_left_join.php/)
 4. SQL Performance Explained - Markus Winand
 5.  **Elmasri, R., & Navathe, S.** (2016).
 Fundamentals of Database Systems (7th Edition).
 Pearson.
 6.  **HealthIT.gov.** (n.d.).
-What is an Electronic Health Record (EHR)?.
-From [https://www.healthit.gov/faq/what-electronic-health-record-ehr](https://www.healthit.gov/faq/what-electronic-health-record-ehr) (For Understanding the business context of patient data management and visit tracking.)
+What is an Electronic Health Record (EHR)?.(For Understanding the business context of patient data management and visit tracking.)

+## 10. Integrity Statement
+I, BIKARI Prince, confirm that this work is entirely my own.
+I have not copied from anyone, and I have not paraphrased other people’s work without permission.
+As a database professional, I understand the importance of accuracy, confidentiality, and integrity.
+My reputation depends on being honest, producing quality work, and taking responsibility for everything I do.
+I have completed this work honestly and independently, following these principles.

+**“Whoever is faithful in very little is also faithful in much.” – Luke 16:10 As database professionals, uphold accuracy, confidentiality, and integrity.
+Your reputation is built on consistent honesty, quality, and responsibility.**